Carbon emissions and energy use

 mini challenge for staff on 21st March 2011 to raise awareness about climate change and demonstrate support for Climate Week .

-We have participated in the last number of years in WWF’s Earth Hour
+We have participated for a number of years in WWF’s Earth Hour

 .
 In 2012, we held a low carbon ‘Earth Hour’ themed lunch with specially made airport lanterns and food obtained from local sources.